Find Affordable College Courses

 Read full report on Chemical Engineering at Georgia Institute of Technology - Main Campus

-With a ranking of #7, University of Virginia - Main Campus did quite well on this year’s best value schools for chemical engineering students working on their master’s degree.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a very large student population.
+University of Virginia - Main Campus ranked #7 on this year’s Best Value Chemical Engineering Master’s Degree Schools in the Southeast Region list.
+Located in the suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at University of Virginia are $33,520 a year.

-University of Virginia did well in our overall quality rankings, too.
-It placed #3 on our Best Chemical Engineering Master’s Degree Schools in the Southeast Region list.
+University of Virginia also took the #3 spot in our Best Chemical Engineering Master’s Degree Schools in the Southeast Region rankings.

 Read More…